vsklad/cgraph/readme.md

 [![Build Status](https://travis-ci.org/vsklad/cgraph.svg?branch=master)](https://travis-ci.org/vsklad/cgraph)

-NOTE: CGraph functionality is made part of [CGen](https://github.com/vsklad/cgen).
+NOTE: CGraph functionality is made part of [CGen](https://github.com/vsklad/cgen) as of version 1.2.
 Respectively, further updates to the functionaity if any will be published in that repository.

 ## Description